lunarcast/lunarbox/infoeducatie/external.md

 ## Why are there other contributors?

-Vyctor and ImperialWater helped me with design ideas & testing.
-ImperialWater also fixed some typos.
+Victor Sandu helped me with some design ideas & feedback and ImperialWater helped me with ideas and by fixing some typos